-The government in the last budget introduced Section 269ST, whereby it prohibited the cash transactions exceeding Rs 2 lakhs with a view to promote digital economy.
+The government in the last budget introduced Section 269ST.
+Under the section, cash transactions exceeding Rs.2 lakh are prohibited with a view to promote digital economy.

-Section 269ST prohibits any person to receive amount of Rs.
-2 lakh and above in cash:
+Section 269ST prohibits any person to receive an amount of Rs.2 lakh and above in cash:

 (i) In aggregate from a person in a day, or

 (ii) In a single transaction, or

 (iii) In respect of transactions relating to one event or occasion from a person .

 After introducing this section, various representations were sent by NBFCs and HFCs as to whether the limit of Rs.2 lakh shall apply to one instalment of loan repayment or for the whole amount of such repayment.

 In this context, the income tax department clarified that if you are repaying the loan to NBFCs or HFCs, the one instalment of loan repayment shall constitute a single transaction.
 And so if the single loan instalment amount is less than Rs.2 lakh, it can be paid in cash.
 All the instalments paid for a loan shall not be aggregated for the purposes of determining the applicability of Rs.2 lakh limit.

 The government has also introduced penalty provisions if Section 269ST is violated.
 If a person receives the amount in cash over the above specified limit of Rs.2 lakh, he is liable to pay a penalty equal to the amount received in cash.
 Thus, it is very important to ensure that you do not receive cash of Rs.2 lakh and above in a single transaction, aggregate from a person in a day, or in respect to transactions relating to one event or occasion from a person.
 For details refer here

 (As per the CBDT circular no 22/2017 dated 3rd July,2017)